 Dietary Assessment does not address your neuroendocrine systems connection.

 Your neuroendocrine systems are extremely important yet rarely considered in human nutrition and cannot be addressed by dietary assessment.

 However, these systems play pivotal roles in human nutrition that include:

-- Absorption of nutrients effected by nervous system dominance
+- Absorption of nutrients effected by nervous system dominance (digestive and cellular)